 A working knowledge of construction and project management -- regardless of which part of your company you’re primarily working in -- reduces your chance of driving clients away by ignorance.
 The more you can speak to all aspects of the custom home-building process, the easier it is to be seen as a reputable and helpful custom home company.

 Developing and maintaining visibility is critical to drumming up new business.
-Custom home dealers who see a high volume of new customers and projects usually:
+Becoming a custom home builder who see a high volume of new customers and projects usually:

 - Attend home or trade shows